deploymenttheory/terraform-provider-jamfpro/docs/resources/mobile_device_prestage_enrollment.md

 Required:

-- `department_id` (String) The jamf pro department ID associated with this computer prestage.
-Set to -1 if not used.
 - `email` (String) The email address associated with this location.
 Can be left blank.
 - `phone` (String) The phone number associated with this location.
 Can be left blank.
 - `position` (String) The position associated with this location.
 Can be left blank.